Skip to main content

 Can I host my own server?

-Why does it measure energy?
+Why does it talk about energy?

 Is the source open?